Advising California Undocumented Students & Mixed-Status Families

 • entered with legal status and overstayed their visa;

-• are currently in the process of gaining legal status (e.g. the individual’s asylum application is pending);
+• are currently in the process of gaining legal status (e.g., asylum application pending); or

-• are Deferred Action for Childhood Arrivals (DACA) recipients (valid or expired); or
+• are Deferred Action for Childhood Arrivals (DACA) recipients (valid or expired).

 Disclaimer: This resource is created for informational purposes only.
 It is not intended to be, nor should it be construed as legal advice.
 For information regarding a student’s immigration status, please encourage the student to seek legal advice from a qualified immigration professional.